Hombow/Wall-Fall/First Campaign/Contracts/Wizard wants a box/Wizard wants a Box.md

   * can find tracks leading to a small group of 3 darklings, half a day away
     * these darklings have 9 hp each
   * they have the box but couldn't open it
-1. The box is around 1.5*1.5*3 feet and is made of Steel, it is very heavy but doesn't apear to
+1. The box is around 1.5 x 1.5 x 3 feet and is made of Steel, it is very heavy but doesn't appear to
   * The box has 3 locks with 14 DC rating, it has a an enchantment of hiding which stops any strong presence from getting through.
   * If players open it they find:
     * 1: a Chancedrak pg.67